c4lliope/rfcs/000-webhooks/proposal.md

 your own internal services.

-To reduce polling pressure it is typical to configure webhooks, by configuring a `webhook_token` on a resource and either setting `check_every` or configuring `--resource-with-webhook-checking-interval` cluster-wide.
+To reduce polling pressure it is typical to configure webhooks, by configuring a `webhook_token` on a resource and either setting a higher `check_every` or configuring `--resource-with-webhook-checking-interval` cluster-wide.
 This token value is then given to the service, as part of a per-resource URL.

 This is a tedious operation and has severe limitations, as some external services (e.g. GitHub) have a limit on how many webhooks can be configured on